sandeepraju/a/line-of-credit/README.md

 cd a/line-of-credit/
 ```

-* This library uses Postgres database to store all the transactions and hence this library depends on [PsycoPG2](https://github.com/psycopg/psycopg2/) to connect with Postgres from Python.
-To install these dependencies, run the following commands
+* This library uses Postgres database to store all the transactions and hence depends on [PsycoPG2](https://github.com/psycopg/psycopg2/) to connect with Postgres from Python.
+To install this dependency, run the following commands

 ```
 virtualenv venv  # create a new virtual environment